blankazucenalg/belvo-challenge-api/README.md

 # User Transactions API

-Belvo Challenge API.
 This project was built with Flask and Python 3.7.
 It uses SQLite for data persistence and pytest as testing suite.

 ## Documentation